 Whether they are particular or universal, in order for a logical syllogism to work, there has to be a common link in the minor and major premises.
 In all the examples I have given so far A appears in both the minor and major premise.

-There are different types of fallacies the produce unsound logic.
+There are different types of fallacies that produce unsound logic.
 The one with the funnest name is quaternio terminorum (and no, it is not a Harry Potter spell)!
 Quaternio terminorum is when you don’t have a common link between your minor premise and your major premise and you are therefore using four terms.

 All A is B